devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

 | DB_HOSTNAME | The production hostname for the database            | jwt-pizza-service-db.xxxx.us-east-1.rds.amazonaws.com |
 | DB_USERNAME | The production username for the database            | admin                                                 |
 | DB_PASSWORD | The production password used to access the database | 90fnkl32sd9clza                                       |

-Later on we will manipulate the CI workflow in order to inject the information into the service's configuration.

 ## ☑ Assignment